na-na-hi/renget/archive/aui3u.md

 * **PROGRESSION** - it is your plan for RP and what you expect from character, including romance/sexo. by default I included the instruction for slowburn and more progressive romance. if you want some quick dicking then consider the following instruction:
 > -PROGRESSION: Rich carnal descriptions. {{char}} is bestial with mind filled with lust.
 Body sensations, physical actions, hardcore orgasm;
 if you don't need any intimacy at all then consider the following option:
-> -PROGRESSION: Do not include any nudity or direct descriptions of sexual acts.
-Physical intimacy should not exceed kissing.
-Avoid making assumptions about how intimacy will progress: stick to instructions and established character traits.
+> -PROGRESSION: Avoid nudity or direct descriptions of sexual acts.
+Physical intimacy should not exceed the kisses.
+Avoid assumption about intimacy progress.
+Follow above instruction and established character traits 1:1.
 * yes, that block can be compressed (the same way as JB below), but I left it intact for easy editing and because anons might want to steal some parts for their JBs;

 ***